 For more than a decade, Scott has worked outside the system to bring real reform to local and state government.
 With thirteen years of grassroots experience, Scott has a proven record of accomplishment identifying and training local leaders and supporting them to effect real change in government policy.
-Specializing in petition drives, Scott has successfully lead and advised local and statewide activist organizations through the initiative and referendum process.
+Specializing in petition drives, Scott has successfully led and advised local and statewide activist organizations through the initiative and referendum process.

 Jeff Tillman - Deputy Field Director

 Jeff Tillman has spent most of his career in the logistics field.
 He owned and managed a fleet of household movers specializing in servicing Lutheran congregations.
 More recently, Jeff has assisted with ballot initiative campaigns in several states.
-He serves as U.S. Term Limits' Deputy Fields Director helping to manage ground team operations and securing U.S. Term Limit pledge signatures from candidates and representatives.
+He serves as U.S. Term Limits' Deputy Field Director helping to manage ground team operations and securing U.S. Term Limit pledge signatures from candidates and representatives.

 Stacey Selleck - Digital Director

 Stacey Selleck serves as Digital Director for USTL managing outreach and advocacy via social media and direct digital communications.
-A graduate of Rutgers University, Selleck started her career in print purchasing and marketing at KPMG in Manhattan.
-As a corporate trainer, she taught business applications, graphic design, and web development at Rutgers and the University of South Florida.
-Stacey spent several years as a national hospice software implementation specialist and co-wrote her own electronic medical records clinical application.
+A graduate of Rutgers University, and currently pursing a Master of Science degree in Marketing at the University of South Florida, Selleck started her career in marketing and communications at KPMG in Manhattan.
+As a corporate trainer, she taught business applications, graphic design, and web development at Rutgers and USF.
+Stacey spent several years as a national hospice software implementation specialist and co-wrote an electronic medical records clinical application.